 MISSISSIPPI FUNK MUSIC

-The Center's newest collection, the Mississippi Funk Music Oral History Project examines the rich legacy of Funk Music in the state.
+The Mississippi Funk Music Oral History Project examines the rich legacy of Funk Music in the state.
 When it comes to Mississippi’s Black music legacy, there is no question that gospel, blues, and soul reign supreme.
 But, Mississippi funk bands such as Freedom, Natural High, Wind Chimes, and Magna Funk have made an impact not just on music in America but globally as well.

 PINEY WOODS COUNTRY LIFE SCHOOL (1979)

 The 68 oral histories in this collection about one of three historically black boarding schools left in the United States include an interview with the school founder, Dr. Laurence C. Jones, and the topics covered included farmers’ conferences, community fairs, superstitions, integration, inter-racial and intra-racial discrimination, work activities, religious instruction, and auxiliary fundraising groups such as the Rays of Rhythm, the Sweethearts of Rhythm Band, choirs, and baseball teams.
 This collection was part of “A Case Study of a Black School’s Community Relationships,” which in turn was part of a larger project entitled “A Folk Community School with Oral Reminiscences.”
 It culminated in he publication of Piney Wood School: An Oral History by Dr. Alferdteen Harrison in 1982.

 ROBERT CLARK ERA PROJECT (1974-83, 2006)